peterballard/prmake/README.md

-All `make` code works under `prmake`, and all `make` command line options work under `prmake`, so a user can start with an existing *makefile* as their *prfile* and add as much or as little specialised code as they want, In fact, the simplest way to start is to simply rename `Makefile` to `Makefile.pr` and invoke `prmake` instead of `make`;
+All `make` code works under `prmake`, and all `make` command line options work under `prmake`, so a user can start with an existing *makefile* as their *prfile* and add as much or as little specialised code as they want.
+In fact, the simplest way to start is to simply rename `Makefile` to `Makefile.pr` and invoke `prmake` instead of `make`;
 and no functionality will change.